Third Front (China): Background

 In 1937 the Nationalist government, preparing for the Second Sino-Japanese War, drafted a policy to move industries to Northwest and Southwest of the country, in particular to develop the mining and heavy industry.
 Although the policy laid the seeds of industrial development in the Northwest, during the Civil War development eventually died down.

 After the failure of the Great Leap Forward, China's leadership slowed the pace of industrialization.
 It invested more on in China's coastal regions and focused on the production of consumer goods.
 Construction of the Third Front reversed these trends, developing industry and using mass mobilization for the construction of such industrial projects, an approached that had been suspended after the failures of the Great Leap Forward.

-In February 1962, Chen Yun had proposed that the Third Five-Year Plan should "solve the problems of food, clothes, and other life necessities" (jiejue chichuanyong).
+In February 1962, Chen Yun had proposed that the Third Five-Year Plan should "solve the problems of food, clothes, and other life necessities."
 Zhou Enlai, in his report of the State Council on March 28, also reported that "[the government] should put agriculture in the primary place of the nation's economy.
 The economic planning should follow the priorities such that agriculture comes first, light industries comes next, heavy industries have the lowest priority".
-In early 1963, a central planning team (led by Li Fuchun, Li Xiannian, Tan Zhenlin, Bo Yibo) put "solving the problems of food, clothes, and other life necessities" (解决人民的吃穿用) as the priority of economic works in their proposal for the Third Five-Year Plan.
+In early 1963, a central planning team (led by Li Fuchun, Li Xiannian, Tan Zhenlin, Bo Yibo) put "solving the problems of food, clothes, and other life necessities" as the priority of economic works in their proposal for the Third Five-Year Plan.
 The preliminary draft for the Third Five Year Plan, of which Deng Xiaoping was a major author, had no provision for largescale industrialization in the country's interior.

 Mao objected to the preliminary proposal because "[t]he Third Five-Year Plan […] need[s] to set basic industries in the Southwest."
 He said that agricultural and defense industries are like fists, basic industries are like the hip.
 "The fists cannot be powerful unless the hip is well seated."
 According to Mao's judgment, there was possibility that China would be involved in a war, while China's population and industries were concentrated on the east coast.
 As one of his inspirations for the Third Front, Mao cited the negative example of Chiang Kai-Shek's failure to establish sufficient industry away from the coast prior to the Second Sino-Japanese war, resulting in the Nationalist government being forced to retreat to a small inland industrial base in the face of Japanese invasion.